 Until the end of the 1950s Hotel Paris was considered a symbol of success and wealth for the city of Prague together with several other buildings.
 However, over the following years the Hotel was condemned to merely surviving.
 Nevertheless, Hotel Paris was declared a historical monument in 1984 and was thus rightfully added to the ranks of the most notable monuments in Prague.
-After the “Velvet Revolution,” in 1991 the Hotel returned back to the Brandejs family in restitution.
+After the “Velvet Revolution,” in 1991 this historic hotel returned back to the Brandejs family in restitution.

 However, it is a pointless effort to try and characterise Hotel Paris, which was well described and with greater confidence in a fit of light impression by writer Bohumil Hrabal in the book “Obsluhoval jsem anglického krále” (“I served the English King”).
 The words of the main hero speak to us in a language full of admiration and respect: “Hotel Paris was so beautiful that I almost fell over.
 So many mirrors and so many brass banisters and so many brass door knobs and so many brass candleholders and so polished that it resembled a golden palace.”

-Luxury Hotel Paris is definitely the right place in Prague Old Town, which will provide you with plenty of luxury and comfort while you are away from home.
-We look forward to your visit.
+Our charming Hotel Paris is definitely the right place in Prague Old Town, which will provide you with plenty of luxury and comfort, surrounded by finest art nouveau style, while you are away from home.
+We look forward to your visit in our hotel.

 Selected from chronicles and old press: